Sage to Silver

 Whoever said “easy as pie” was either lying or was a pie pro like my mother.
 The perfect pie crust, it has a salty sweet flavor and is soft and flaky and can sometimes be hard to make.
 I teamed up with my mother “the pro” to learn her ways and share with you how to make the perfect pie crust.

-This post contains affiliate links, which means should you click the links and/or purchase something I will receive a commission.
-This helps to support my blog and provide you with fun, free material.
+This post contains affiliate links, which means should you purchase something from clicking the links I will receive a commission.
+This helps to support my blog and to keep doing the things I love and provide you with fun, free material.
 Please read my full disclaimer here.

 My mom’s pies are like a slice of heaven (pun intended) mostly because of how perfectly flaky the crust is.
 Pie crusts have always been intimidating to me, mine come out alright but they are never as good as my mom’s.
 How does she do it!?
 I needed to know, especially with holiday pie season coming up.
 We had a pie baking day and she went through her process step by step and you know what?
 Pie crust is pretty easy to make once you know all the tricks.
 I took what I learned and created this tutorial on how to make the perfect pie crust full of tips from the pro.